anewusername/masque/README.md

 library['mycell'] = pattern1   # Error! 'mycell' already exists and can't be overwritten
-del library['mycell']          # We can explicitly delete it library['mycell'] = pattern1   # And now it's ok to assign a new value
+del library['mycell']          # We can explicitly delete it library['mycell'] = pattern1   # And now it's ok to assign a new value library.delete('mycell')       # This also deletes all refs pointing to 'mycell' by default
 ```

 ### Insert a newly-made hierarchical pattern (with children) into a layout